 Root Canal Treatment

-Root Canal Treatment/Therapy (Also called Endodontics) is needed when the nerve or blood supply of a tooth (known as the pulp) is infected as a result of tooth decay or injury.
+Root Canal Treatment/Therapy Also called Endodontics) is needed when the nerve or blood supply of a tooth (known as the pulp) is infected as a result of tooth decay or injury.

-Reasons for Root canal Treatment
+Reasons For Root Canal Treatment

 If the pulp becomes infected, the infection may spread throughout the root canal system of the tooth.
-This eventually leads to formation of an abscess.
+This eventually leads to the formation of an abscess.

 If root canal treatment (RCT) is not carried out, the infection will spread and the tooth may need to be taken out (extracted).